Mark808Johnson/bootcamp-quiz-demo/README.md

 # Mini quiz demo

-Created as project for Code Bootcamp Häme 2022 course.
+Mini-project created over a 2-3 days as part of Saranen's Code Bootcamp 2022, intended as a means to learn Flask/Jinja2/sqlalchemy.

 # Description: